 Scientific collaborations on research and development projects are generally the result of close collaboration prior to the submission of applications for support.
 Accordingly, these collaborations should be considered when considering potential conflicts of interest.
-The potential conflict is mitigated by the disclosure of these collaborations, and the list of current and pending support you provide for senior and key researchers.
 Therefore, you must include in your list of current and pending support all collaborators, even if they did not formally provide support.